I thought I would try this survey, seemed like fun. (Courtesy of Jamie of Perpetual Page Turner) Will update if needed.

 27. Hidden Gem Of The Year?

 - Let it Shine by Alyssa Cole.

-- The Book of How to Live by Rose Lemberg.
+- The Book of How to Live by RB Lemberg.

 - Heartbeat Braves by Pamela Sanderson.

 - Looking for a Complication by Tamsen Parker.

 In the best ways:

 - Coffee Boy by Austin Chant (So many feels based on recognizing so much of my own experience in the workplace as a non-passing trans employee.)

 - The Dark Collector by Vanessa North (So many feels about grief and mourning.)

 - A Solitary Blue by Cynthia Voight (Because it always does, every time I read it.)